cbonoz/identity23/README.md

 ![Alt text](img/vc.png) ![Alt text](img/deploy.png)

 ## Potential future work

+Blockreach is an open source project and is deployed on testnet.
+To be mainnet ready, some final security-related changes would need to be done around contract verification and the hosted Onyx backend.
+Some other potential items include:

 * Enhanced Security Measures: Implement advanced security features, such as multi-factor authentication and additional encryption layers, to fortify user data and interactions.
 * Mainnet Deployment: Transition from the hackathon prototype to a fully functional and secure mainnet-ready platform for broader adoption.
 * Integration with more identity and blockchain sources: Extend compatibility to multiple blockchains to provide users with options and flexibility when conducting verified transactions.
-* Community Governance: Establish a governance model that empowers platform users to influence decision-making and ensure long-term sustainability.
+* Community Governance: Establish a governance model that empowers platform users to influence decision-making and ensure long-term sustainability between parties on the app.
+* Incentives for use and reporting: Make it easy as possible to start generating leads on the application and tracking the performance of using a Blockreach page vs. traditional checks/fiat payments and public aggregator sites like Yellowpages.

 <!-- https://github.com/andrewszucs/onyx-hackathon-zktoro/blob/896ccf4b72fffba305d9e263b7fcd243aefd5ae2/src/app/api/vc/route.ts -->